7 Tips for Choosing the Best Gym Backpack

 4. Pick the Right Size Gym Backpack

-There are generally a couple of ways to measure the size of a backpack.
+There are generally a couple ways to measure the size of a backpack.
 One is by measuring a backpack's dimensions, and the other is based on volume.

-With dimensions, consider the height, width and depth of the backpack.
+With dimensions, consider the height, width, and depth of the backpack.
 Then measure that against the length of your own back.
 Measure from the point where your neck meets your shoulders to the point on your back aligned with the top of your hips.

 If you plan to use your gym backpack for travel or hiking, it may be a good idea to look for something bigger.
-A 50-litre gym bag ought to give you a bit more flexibility here, fitting all of the items mentioned above plus some extra clothing or gym gear.
+A 50-liter gym bag ought to give you a bit more flexibility here, fitting all of the items mentioned above plus some extra clothing or gym gear.